Yihang-Y/CPP20_simple_tcp/README.md

 - Rust (for benchmark tool)

 ## Results
-Performance comparison results are available in the benchmark_results_*.json files and corresponding PNG visualizations.
+Performance comparison results are available in the results/ directory.

+## License
+MIT